The environment is important to Ålanders

 There are many companies in the tourism industry that have already been certified for their environmental excellence.
 In 2013 the Ålanders started to work on the requirements of the leading international sustainability certification Green Key.
 At the moment more than 20 facilities have achieved the certification and the goal is to continue certifying even more facilities in the future.
 A few establishments on Åland are also awarded the Nordic Ecolabel, the Nordic Swan.

-Read more about Green Key and Blue Flag and find a list of the certified sites in Åland.
+Read more about Green Key and find a list of the certified sites in Åland.

 Demand is rising